How Google May Diminish Reviews Based on Location History

 4. Not visiting a particular place may lead to an assumption that a “user’s opinion of the point of interest has diminished or otherwise changed.”

-5. A Diminished review might be a negative review or a lowering of a review score.
+5. Google may diminish reviews by making a review a negative review or lower a review score.

 6. A reviewer may also be asked to “confirm or edit/elaborate on the previously contributed review,” if they don’t return to a place they have reviewed in a while.